 “PPE,” Raine said, then rolled her eyes.
-“Though I sort of dropped the E and most of one P, so now it’s just Philosophy.
-Would be plain sailing, but I’m in a sort of an experimental degree program right now, all a bit hush-hush.”
+“Though I sort of dropped the E and most of one P, so now it’s just philosophy.
+Would be plain sailing, but I’m in a sort of experimental degree program right now, all a bit hush-hush.”

 “ … you lost me.
 You— you talk too fast for me,” I said.
 “It’s the sleep deprivation.”